-1 (d) No waiver of the right to counsel shall be accepted in any case in 2 which the parent, guardian, or custodian has filed a petition against the 3 juvenile, initiated the filing of a petition against the juvenile, or 4 requested the removal of the juvenile from the home.
+1 (d) No waiver of the right to counsel shall be accepted in any case in 2 which the parent, guardian, or custodian has filed a petition against the juvenile, initiated the filing of a petition against the juvenile, or 3 4 requested the removal of the juvenile from the home.
 5 (e) No waiver of the right to counsel shall be accepted in any case in 6 which counsel was appointed due to the likelihood of the juvenile's 7 commitment to an institution under § 9-27-316(d).
 8 (f) No waiver of counsel shall be accepted when a juvenile has been 9 designated an extended juvenile jurisdiction offender.
-10 (g) No waiver of the right to counsel shall be accepted when a 11 juvenile is in the custody of the Department of Human Services, including the 12 Division of Youth Services.
-13 (h)(l) All waivers of the right to counsel, except those made in the 14 presence of the court pursuant to subsection (a) of this section, shall be in 15 writing and signed by the juvenile.
+10 (g) No waiver of the right to counsel shall be accepted when a 11 juvenile is in the custody of the Department of Human Services, including the 12 Division of Youth Services. (h)(1) All waivers of the right to counsel, except those made in the 13 14 presence of the court pursuant to subsection (a) of this section, shall be in 15 writing and signed by the juvenile.
 16 (2)(A) When a custodial parent, guardian, or custodian cannot be 17 located or is located and refuses to go to the place where the juvenile is 18 being held, counsel shall be appointed for the juvenile.
-19 (B) Procedures shall then be the same as if the juvenile 20 had invoked counsel.
-21 (i)(1)(A) Whenever a law enforcement officer has reasonable cause to 22 believe that any juvenile found at or near the scene of a felony is a witness 23 to the offense, he or she may stop that juvenile.
-24 (B) After having identified himself or herself, the 25 officer must advise the juvenile of the purpose of the stopping and may then 26 demand of the juvenile his or her name, address, and any information the 27 28 juvenile may have regarding the offense.
-29 juvenile may have regarding the offense.
-(C) Such detention shall in all cases be reasonable and 27 30 (C) Such detention shall in all cases be reasonable and (C) Such detention shall in all cases be reasonable and shall not exceed fifteen (15) minutes, unless the juvenile shall refuse to 30 (C) Such detention shall in all cases be reasonable and shall not exceed fifteen (15) minutes, unless the juvenile shall refuse to give this information, in which case the juvenile, if detained further, shall 30 31 (C) Such detention shall in all cases be reasonable and shall not exceed fifteen (15) minutes, unless the juvenile shall refuse to give this information, in which case the juvenile, if detained further, shall immediately be brought before any judicial officer or prosecuting attorney to 30 31 32 (C) Such detention shall in all cases be reasonable and shall not exceed fifteen (15) minutes, unless the juvenile shall refuse to give this information, in which case the juvenile, if detained further, shall immediately be brought before any judicial officer or prosecuting attorney to be examined with reference to his or her name, address, or the information 30 31 32 33 (C) Such detention shall in all cases be reasonable and shall not exceed fifteen (15) minutes, unless the juvenile shall refuse to give this information, in which case the juvenile, if detained further, shall immediately be brought before any judicial officer or prosecuting attorney to be examined with reference to his or her name, address, or the information the juvenile may have regarding the offense.
+19 (B) Procedures shall then be the same as if the juvenile 20 had invoked counsel. (i)(1)(A) Whenever a law enforcement officer has reasonable cause to 21 22 believe that any juvenile found at or near the scene of a felony is a witness 23 to the offense, he or she may stop that juvenile.
+24 (B) After having identified himself or herself, the 25 officer must advise the juvenile of the purpose of the stopping and may then 26 demand of the juvenile his or her name, address, and any information the 27 iuvenile may have regarding the offense.
+28 (C) Such detention shall in all cases be reasonable and shall not exceed fifteen (15) minutes, unless the juvenile shall refuse to 29 give this information, in which case the juvenile, if detained further, shall 30 immediately be brought before any judicial officer or prosecuting attorney to 31 32 be examined with reference to his or her name, address, or the information 33 the juvenile may have regarding the offense.
+(2)(A) A law enforcement officer who takes a juvenile into 34 35 custody for a delinquent or criminal offense shall advise the juvenile of his 36 or her Miranda rights in the juvenile's own language.